harishvaitheeswar/codeRed/README.md

   - Real-time 2D animation with matplotlib

-- Easy Access to Government Schemes:
+- EASY ACCESS TO GOVERNMENT SCHEMES:

   - Gives a list of Government schemes that the user is Eligible for

   - Gives a personalized preference of recommendations based on location